Alliedium/arch-network-isolator/README.md

 And this is where we risk running into the problem of [Ghost nodes](https://dzone.com/articles/a-simple-checklist-for-apache-ignite-beginners):
 > One of the most common problems that many people encountered several times whenever they launched a new Ignite node.
 You have just executed a single node and encountered that you already have two server Ignite nodes in your topology.
 Most often, it may happen if you are working on a home office network and one of your colleges also run the Ignite server node at the same time.
 The fact is that by default, Ignite uses the multicast protocol to discover and communicate with other nodes.
 During startup, Ignite search for all other nodes that are in the same multicast group and located in the same subnetwork.
 Moreover, if it does, it tries to connect to the nodes.

 Certainly, there is a way to fix this by configuring [static IP](https://ignite.apache.org/docs/latest/clustering/tcp-ip-discovery#static-ip-finder), but we may want to retain the above multicast IP finder.
 The first reason for this is to make our configuration more production-like, the second is to avoid writing down all the IP addresses and ports we are going to connect to.
 We expect that it should be possible to configure deployment environment automatically, via the scripts.
-Otherwise we need to make a strong assumption (which frequently doesn't hold) that each member of software developemnt team has sufficient qualification to set everything up correctly manually.
+Otherwise we need to make a strong assumption (which frequently doesn't hold) that each member of software development team has sufficient qualification to set everything up correctly manually.
 Finally, there may be similar issues with other components of the app backend apart from Ignite nodes and clients.
 Thus, we can formulate our problem as a) having to isolate different software development workstations from each other and b) providing just enough communication between all components deployed within each isolated workstation.

-For this purpose we have created a simple command line Python-based [network isolation tool](https://github.com/Alliedium/awesome-linux-config/tree/master/manjaro/basic/sysadmin/net_isolator) that automatically configures iptables and Linux Kernel to achieve the desired level of isolation.
-The tool is designed to for [Arch Linux](https://archlinux.org/) and [Manjaro Linux](https://manjaro.org/) as we heavily use the latter at Alliedium for software development (explaining the choice of Manjaro Linux is a topic for a separate article).
+For this purpose we have created a simple command line Python-based [network isolation tool](https://github.com/Alliedium/arch-network-isolator) that automatically configures iptables and Linux Kernel to achieve the desired level of isolation.
+The tool is designed to for [Arch Linux](https://archlinux.org/) and [Manjaro Linux](https://manjaro.org/) as we heavily use the latter at [Alliedium](https://github.com/Alliedium) for software development (explaining the choice of Manjaro Linux is a topic for a separate article).

 Our tool achieves necessary network isolation by allowing all outbound traffic while disabling all inbound connections except for those we deliberately permit.
 In addition to that it is

 * flexible in configuration
-* safe to use (makes a backup of previous iptables configration, displays warning, asks for user confirmations)
+* safe to use (makes a backup of previous iptables configuration, displays warning, asks for user confirmations)
 * configures not only rules for the host itself, but also for Docker
 * automatically persists all the changes

-The tool is [implemented in Python 3](https://github.com/Alliedium/awesome-linux-config/blob/master/manjaro/basic/sysadmin/net_isolator/config_iptables.py) which is already [preinstalled in Manjaro](https://manjaro.org/features/usercases/scientists/) and uses [config_iptables.sh](https://github.com/Alliedium/awesome-linux-config/blob/master/manjaro/basic/sysadmin/net_isolator/config_iptables.sh) shell script as an entry point.
+The tool is [implemented in Python 3](https://github.com/Alliedium/arch-network-isolator/blob/master/config_iptables.py) which is already [preinstalled in Manjaro](https://manjaro.org/features/usercases/scientists/) and uses [config_iptables.sh](https://github.com/Alliedium/arch-network-isolator/blob/master/config_iptables.sh) shell script as an entry point.
 When the script is run without input arguments it displays the following help and does nothing (to prevent undeliberate changing of system parameters):
 ```
 usage: config_iptables.py [-h] [--profile-file PROFILE_FILE] [--noconfirm] [--nopersist] [--persist] --run